Sleep & Athletic Performance Calculator

 Most adults need 7 to 9 hours, but training athletes often need 8 to 10 because sleep is when growth hormone release, glycogen restoration, and neural consolidation happen.
 Many elite programmes target 9 hours plus a daytime nap during heavy training.

-Sleep is the most underrated performance enhancer.
+Sleep is the most underrated performance enhancer available to athletes.
 This calculator turns last night’s sleep and your recent average into an estimate of accumulated sleep debt and the likely hit to reaction time, power, and endurance, using ranges from published athlete sleep-deprivation research.

 acute debt = max(0, need − last night)